gparraMstr/censys-assessment/README.md

 3. Operating System: Compatible with Linux, MacOS, or Windows supported by Node.js v18.5.x or higher
 4. Access to **Censys Search REST API**:
    - A valid API ID and API Secret for the Censys Search REST API is required, which can be obtained at https://search.censys.io/account/api

+5. GitHub codespaces
+   - A GitHub account with access to the repository containing the application.
+   - Codespaces enabled for your GitHub account or organization.

 ---
 ---